-Under the law in England, Wales and Northern Ireland, if you want to be known by a different name you can change your name at any time, provided you do not intend to deceive or defraud another person.
+Under the law in England, Wales and Northern Ireland, you can change your name at any time, provided you do not intend to deceive or defraud another person.

 If the British style of forename and surname is not used in your culture, you should insert the complete name on the surname line of any form.

-If you are a woman wishing to revert to your maiden name we will also need to see your birth certificate, and a statement from you confirming the reversion to your maiden name for all purposes.
+If you wish to revert to your maiden name we will also need to see your birth certificate and a statement from you confirming the reversion to your maiden name for all purposes.

 You may want to record your name change by placing an advertisement in a local or national newspaper.
 This should state that you have stopped using your previous name and have assumed a new one.
 A copy of the advertisement can then be used as evidence that you have changed your name.